CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 § 165.1.
 General.

-(a) A recipient who is not exempt shall participate in RESET.
-An exempt individual may volunteer to participate in RESET.
-The CAO will inform an applicant and recipient of the rights and responsibilities, and services and benefits available to RESET participants.
-A recipient’s ability to meet RESET participation requirements will be assessed after consultation with the recipient.
-Applicants and recipients shall comply with this chapter.
+(a) A recipient who is not exempt shall participate in and comply with RESET, including meeting hourly and other work and work-related requirements as specified on the AMR or EDP, unless the recipient establishes good cause.
+An exempt individual may volunteer to participate in an approved work or work-related activity.
+The Department will inform an applicant and recipient of the rights, responsibilities and services and benefits available to RESET participants.
+The Department or its agent will assess the recipient’s ability to meet RESET participation requirements after consultation with the recipient.

-(b) The Department will provide RESET participants, to the extent necessary, case management and approved supportive services as may be necessary to support participants in becoming self-sufficient.
-In addition, participants will be provided with or referred to education, training and employment-related activities designed to break the cycle of welfare dependency.
-To the extent it deems possible, the Department will identify and promote resources in the public and private sectors that may assist participants to prepare for and obtain employment in jobs they may realistically be expected to obtain.
+(b) The Department will provide RESET participants with case management and special allowances for supportive services as required to help them become self-sufficient.
+The Department will authorize special allowances for supportive services for the least costly item or service which is available and practical considering the location and hours of scheduled employment or training, and the location of the participant’s residence in relation to the provider of the item or service.
+In addition, the Department will provide participants with or refer them to work or work-related activities designed to break the cycle of welfare dependency.
+To the extent it deems possible, the Department will identify and promote resources in the public and private sectors that may assist participants to prepare for and obtain employment they may realistically be expected to obtain.

-(c) The Department may, in its discretion, provide employment, education, training, work-related activities or work experience programs to applicants or recipients.
-Nothing in this chapter shall be interpreted as requiring the Department to develop or to offer or to continue to offer employment, education, training, work-related activities or work experience programs.
+(c) Nothing in this chapter shall be interpreted as requiring the Department to develop or to offer or to continue to offer employment, education, training, work-related activities or work experience programs.

 Authority